C Specification

 local_work_size points to an array of work_dim unsigned values that describe the number of work-items that make up a work-group (also referred to as the size of the work-group) that will execute the kernel specified by kernel.
 The total number of work-items in a work-group is computed as local_work_size[0] × … × local_work_size[work_dim - 1].
 The total number of work-items in the work-group must be less than or equal to the

-CL_KERNEL_value specified in the Kernel Object Device Queries table, and the number of work-items specified in local_work_size[0], …, local_work_size[work_dim - 1] must be less than or equal to the corresponding values specified byWORK_ GROUP_ SIZE CL_DEVICE_[0], …,MAX_ WORK_ ITEM_ SIZES CL_DEVICE_[work_dim - 1].
-The explicitly specified local_work_size will be used to determine how to break the global work-items specified by global_work_size into appropriate work-group instances.MAX_ WORK_ ITEM_ SIZES -
+CL_KERNEL_value specified in the Kernel Object Device Queries table, and the number of work-items specified in local_work_size[0], …, local_work_size[work_dim - 1] must be less than or equal to the corresponding values specified byWORK_ GROUP_ SIZE CL_DEVICE_[0], …,MAX_ WORK_ GROUP_ SIZES CL_DEVICE_[work_dim - 1].
+The explicitly specified local_work_size will be used to determine how to break the global work-items specified by global_work_size into appropriate work-group instances.MAX_ WORK_ GROUP_ SIZES -

 event_wait_list and num_events_in_wait_list specify events that need to complete before this particular command can be executed.
 If event_wait_list is